 PROUT recognizes the cooperative system as ideal for agriculture.
 It has been noted that the cooperative system was a failure in communist countries.
-The large cooperatives in the Soviet Union and especially China had very low rates of production and resulted in drastic food shortages.
+The large "collectives" in the Soviet Union and especially China had very low rates of production and resulted in drastic food shortages.
 These state-run communes, however, are not the cooperatives envisioned by PROUT.
-Their defects were many.
-Most importantly, they failed to create a sense of worker involvement by denying private ownership and not providing incentives.
-Secondly, planning was made by central authorities and the local people had no say over their own work.
-Forceful coercion, including death, was used to implement the commune system.
+There were many defects with them.
+Most importantly, they failed to create a sense of worker involvement by denying personal stake holding and not providing incentives.
+Secondly, the planning was made by central authorities and the local people had no say over their own work.
+Forced labor and coercion, including death, was used to implement the commune system.

 PROUT does not advocate the seizing of agricultural land or forcing farmers to join cooperatives.
 Rather, it is recognized that various factors are required for the success of such a cooperative system.
 For example, it requires an integrated economic environment, common economic needs and a ready, local market.
 Furthermore, a phase-wise implementation process is also needed.
 In the first phase, an evaluation of economic holdings would be made.
 Those farmers owning profitable land would maintain the rights of private ownership if desired, while those with insufficient or deficient land (uneconomic holdings) would be encouraged to join cooperatives.
 They would also retain the ownership of their land.
 Those who work as employees on privately owned farms would be entitled to a percentage of net produce or profits as well as salary.
-For cooperatives, compensation would be a combination of ownership and labor, with roughly equal emphasis on both - i.e. shares would be based upon labor and upon the percentage of land owned within the cooperative.
+For cooperatives, compensation would be based upon labor and upon the percentage of land owned within the cooperative.
 There would also be a bonus system based upon profits.
-Hence people's inherent desire for ownership and selfdetermination would not be violated.
+Hence people's inherent desire for ownership and self-determination would not be violated.
 There would also be a system of elected management with remuneration for outstanding skills.